American Association of Neuroscience Nurses

 American Association of Neuroscience Nurses (AANN) is the membership organization for certified nurses.
 Founded in 1968, AANN is an organization of more than 4,000 members worldwide.

 AANN is committed to working for the highest standard of care for neuroscience patients by advancing the science and practice of neuroscience nursing.
 AANN accomplishes this through continuing education, information dissemination, standard setting, and advocacy on behalf of neuroscience patients, families, and nurses.
+View AANN's Position Statement on the Value of Certification in Neuroscience Nursing.

 Learn more about AANN and become a member.
 AANN members receive discounts on certification preparation materials, certification and recertification fees, and more.